 Permanently delete sensitive information from PDF files.
 Use redaction tools to delete specific text and illustrations.
 (Acrobat Pro) Easily sanitize documents by finding and deleting hidden data with a single click.
 To access the redaction tools, choose Tools > Protection.

-For more information, watch Remove and Redact Sensitive Information from PDF Files, or see Removing sensitive content from PDFs.
+For more information, see Removing sensitive content from PDFs.

 Prevent others from editing your PDF files without being a security expert.
 The new Restrict Editing tool lets you add a password to a PDF.
 Choose Tools > Protection > Restrict Editing.